District 41 Historyupdated June 2014

 Glen Oak and Spalding Schools were closed due to declining enrollment, and their total student populations were transferred to Benjamin Franklin and Churchill Schools, respectively.

-Hawthorne and Main Street Schools were closed due to declining enrollment.
+Hawthorne and Main Street Schools were closed due to declining enrollment, and Hadley Jr. High became a three-year middle school for students in grade six through eight.
 Hawthorne students were re-assigned to Churchill and Forest Glen Schools.
 Main Street students were transferred to Benjamin Franklin and Abraham Lincoln.

 District 41 executed lease/sale agreements with the Forest Preserve District of DuPage County for Glen Oak School and with the Glen Ellyn Park District for Main Street School.
 (Hawthorne and Spalding remain district property and are leased to a number of tenants, including several pre-schools and education-related organizations).